Charge functions for all dimensional partitions: partitions

-We define $P_n$ as the set of all possible $n$-dimensional partitions and $\mathcal{P}$ as the set of points in the projected space: Finally, we introduce a set of certain partitions at a given box $\vec{\square}$, denoted by $G(\vec{\square})$.
+Finally, we introduce a set of certain partitions at a given box $\vec{\square}$, denoted by $G(\vec{\square})$.
 This set comprises all $n$-dimensional partitions that possess at least one addable or removable position whose projection coincides with $c(\vec{\square})$: